The city divided by a slave trader's legacy

 "I see that there are a number of institutions willing to look their history in the eye and acknowledge that there is a question about the legacy and foundation on which they were built.

-"I think that is a monumental step - my concern is that it not sufficient enough."
+"I think that is a monumental step - my concern is that it is not sufficient enough."

 He is one of many in the city searching for a solution.